luishann/sk.in/deliverables/iteration-01.review.md

 **Goals/tasks that were planned but not met/completed:**

- 1. Making a small interface in Android
+ 1. Making a small user interface in Android
-   - Did not have time to get to the beginnings of coding as the environment is new and requires more research into Android API
+   - Did not have time to get to the beginnings of coding as the environment is new and requires more research into Android API.
+For example, we spent countless minutes simply re-downloading and updating Android Studio and also waiting for the emulator to start up each time.
  2. Starting the Server
    - Still have to decide which language to use for the server
    - We have left this as a goal for the phase 2 planning meeting